ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Showers and thunderstorms likely before 7am, then a chance of showers and thunderstorms between 7am and 10am, then showers
          and thunderstorms likely.
 Mostly cloudy, with a high near 83.
-South wind around 6 mph.<br></div>
+South wind around 6 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">